NicoDeGiacomo/NicoDeGiacomo/README.md

 # 📫 Socials

+Come follow me on social media!

 * **Instagram:** [@nicodegiacomo](https://instagram.com/nicodegiacomo)
 * **LinkedIn:** [linkedin.com/in/nicolasdegiacomo](https://www.linkedin.com/in/nicolasdegiacomo)

 If you like some of the projects I made or some of the articles I wrote, consider buying me a coffee!

 * **Ko-fi:** [https://ko-fi.com/nicolasdegiacomo](https://ko-fi.com/nicodegiacomo)
 * **Cafecito:** [https://cafecito.app/nicodegiacomo](https://cafecito.app/nicodegiacomo)

+# ✉️ Contact

+Feel free to reach out to me at nicolas.de.giacomo@gmail.com